Floppie209/Amiga2000-remake/README.md

 Fixed a missing trace as the zorro slots were not functioning.
 Board is functioning, the only problem left is the video expansion port not stable enough.

-All files updated.
-Also added gerberfiles for the board with most 6.2 fixes properly applied.
+Update 8-8-2019:
+Removed all versions of the old files and uploaded the final design, incl gerbers.
+In this version almost all the 6.2 patches are applied.